StarRocks/starrocks/docs/en/data_source/catalog/iceberg_catalog.md

 The following table describes a few key properties.

 ######  location
 Description:  The file path in which you want to create the Iceberg table.
 When you use HMS as metastore, you do not need to specify the `location` parameter, because StarRocks will create the table in the default file path of the current Iceberg catalog.
-When you use AWS Glue as metastore:<ul><li>If you have specified the `location` parameter for the database in which you want to create the table, you do not need to specify the `location` parameter for the table.
-As such, the table defaults to the file path of the database to which it belongs. </li><li>If you have not specified the `location` for the database in which you want to create the table, you must specify the `location` parameter for the table.</li></ul>
+When you use AWS Glue as metastore:
+- If you have specified the `location` parameter for the database in which you want to create the table, you do not need to specify the `location` parameter for the table.
+As such, the table defaults to the file path of the database to which it belongs.
+- If you have not specified the `location` for the database in which you want to create the table, you must specify the `location` parameter for the table.

 ######  file_format